Sacsayhuamán

-The complex was built by the Incas in the 15th century, particularly under Emperor Pachacuti and his successors.
-Dry stone walls constructed of huge stones were built on the site, with the workers carefully cutting the boulders to fit them together tightly without mortar.
+The complex was built by the Incas in the 15th century, particularly under Sapa Inca Pachacuti and his successors.
+Dry stone walls constructed of huge stones were built on the site, with the workers carefully cutting the boulders to fit them together tightly.

 In 1983, Cusco and Sacsayhuamán together were designated as sites on the UNESCO World Heritage List, for international recognition and protection.
-The site is now constantly explored by tourists.
+The archeological site is now a tourist destination.

 Description

 Located on a steep hill that overlooks the city, the fortified complex has a wide view of the valley to the southeast.
 Archeological studies of surface collections of pottery at Sacsayhuamán indicate that the earliest occupation of the hilltop dates to about 900 CE.